RyanLilleyman/supreme-journey/README.md

 - You can choose deck timing parameters and whether or not to display them within a session.
 - You can view session statistics after the session.
 - You can preview the first cards of each deck through the catalog.
+- Provides a convenient references list for further customization and contribution.

 ## Security Features
 - HTTPS is enabled on the site.
 - Content within a session is rendered dynamically upon deck creation and shows cards as either with or without images.
-- Sessions are deleted upon returning to the Home page from the results page ensuring minimal leak of session data.
-- Ensures the user cannot make unauthorized requests from outside the env APP_URL.
-- Provides a convenient references list for further customization and contribution.
-- You must mave a valid CSRF token in all headers provided by the server to make any valid requests.
 - Photos are stored on the server and are only served when accessed via url reference.
 It is not possible to grab sensitive images unless you start a session.
+- Sessions are deleted upon returning to the Home page ensuring minimal leak of session data.
+- Ensures the user cannot make unauthorized requests from outside the env APP_URL.
+- You must mave a valid CSRF token in all headers provided by the server to make valid requests.